jon-be180/nik-salon/README.md

 # Video TODO

-some of the images have motion blur marelin wants to re-shoot it afer changing some things some of the clips in the video are out of focus still not sure about some of the colours shortening the pan clip to remove the coke bottle probably messed up the sound sync
+some of the clips have motion blur, edit or reshoot marelin wants to re-shoot it afer changing some things some of the clips in the video are out of focus still not sure about some of the colours shortening the pan clip to remove the coke bottle probably messed up the sound sync

-# TODO
+# pre-live TODO

-ask marelin for a history of the company, just bulletpoints is enough to start then ai generate content for the about page finish the booking page ensure author/company markup exists for each page ensure all contact details are consistant on the site finish the waze icon link in the footer ensure images are on content pages beter mobile responsive designs, tablet, portrait, landscape etc cant pass classname into the animation for hero background image, do i need to do gatsby clean??? no idea! fix home page banner image, or replace with a video? take pictures for each service and try to make an intro video at the salon, missing
+finish the booking page
+ensure author/company markup exists for each page ensure all contact details are consistant on the site ensure images are on content pages beter mobile responsive designs, tablet, portrait, landscape etc cant pass classname into the animation for hero background image, do i need to do gatsby clean??? no idea! - why do i need this again? add AI content to each service add more animations to make it look pretty, add parallax look at using some stock images for whatever i dont have add images to services on home page using the taken photos contact form service from who
+CTA on each searvice page needs to work smoothly, make into a component - i think i have changed the css enough to make this easy

+# After First Live Release TODO

+setup google analytics
+setup google search console

+# Images TODO

+take pictures for each service, missing

 - balayage
 - tintes